-Information on any sex offender who works for, attends, or lives on property owned by Northeastern State University can be found at the University Police Department, Tahlequah Police Department or Cherokee County Sheriff's Office.
+Information on any sex offender who works for, attends, or lives on property owned by Northeastern State University can be found at each office for the Northeastern State University Police Department.

 Crime Statistics

 Northeastern State University policies and procedures require the publication of annual crime statistics.
 Included in this report are crimes reported to the Northeastern State University Police Department and other campus officials, including University Counseling Services, Residential Life and Student Conduct Services, and local law enforcement.
 Crime statistics are collected by the Northeastern State University Police Department.
 The crime and arrest statistics reported are those that occurred within the jurisdictional boundaries of campus.
 They do not include off-campus private housing, which are within the municipal or county police jurisdictions.
 Crime statistics are available through the local municipal or county police agencies.